-- Fractionated Coconut Oil—By far our most popular carrier oil, fractionated coconut oil is a “fraction” of virgin coconut oil produced through a heating process that allows it to retain its high moisturizing ability without the extra color, odor and temperature considerations of typical coconut oil.
+- Fractionated Coconut Oil—By far our most popular carrier oil, fractionated coconut oil is a “fraction” of virgin coconut oil produced through a heating process that allows it to retain its high moisturizing ability without the extra color, odor, and temperature considerations of typical coconut oil.
 Regardless of how it changes in temperature, this kind of unrefined coconut oil won’t solidify.
 Fatty acids in coconut oil create a thicker consistency, making this carrier oil ideal for skin care, especially creams.

-- Jojoba Carrier Oil—One of the best things about jojoba oil is that it’s rich in nourishing vitamin E. This makes it a popular pick for healing and soothing cosmetics, including creams, lotions and serums for healing wounds and revitalizing the skin.
+- Jojoba Carrier Oil—One of the best things about jojoba oil is that it’s rich in nourishing vitamin E. This makes it a popular pick for healing and soothing cosmetics, including creams, lotions, and serums for healing wounds and revitalizing the skin.
 In fact, jojoba oil has a consistency that closely matches the natural sebum produced in human skin, so it’s an extremely popular choice in both commercial and homemade skincare.

-- Almond Carrier Oil—Aromatherapists, massage therapists and DIY apothecaries love almond oil as a carrier because it acts as a natural emollient which helps soften the skin and soothe dry, irritated areas.
+- Almond Carrier Oil—Aromatherapists, massage therapists, and DIY apothecaries love almond oil as a carrier because it acts as a natural emollient which helps soften the skin and soothe dry, irritated areas.
 However, even though nut oils generally do not trigger allergic reactions when applied topically, almond oil may not be appropriate for people who have nut allergies.

 - Grapeseed Carrier Oil—The primary benefit of grapeseed oil as a carrier is that it’s one of the lightest carrier oils available, which makes it ideal for massage therapy.
-What’s more, the oil is a non-comedogenic (meaning it won’t clog pores) which makes it a popular pick for cosmetics or any application where it might be directly applied to the skin.
+What’s more, the oil is non-comedogenic (meaning it won’t clog pores) which makes it a popular pick for cosmetics or any application where it might be directly applied to the skin.
 In general, grapeseed oil is odorless, so it’s great for many applications.

 - Organic Argan Carrier Oil—You often see argan oil in all sorts of conditioners and softeners for the hair and skin.
-That’s not surprising, since this nut carrier oil is rich in vitamin E, linoleic acid and fatty acids, so it’s amazing for hydrating dry skin and hair.
+That’s not surprising since this nut carrier oil is rich in vitamin E, linoleic acid, and fatty acids, so it’s amazing for hydrating dry skin and hair.
 It’s great as a carrier oil because it features a typical consistency, which is easy to integrate with your essential oils, and acts as a non-greasy moisturizer in cosmetics.
 Because of the high content of vitamin E, argan oil is also one of the best carrier oils for softening scars.

-- Avocado Carrier Oil—While grapeseed oil is one of the thinnest carrier oils, avocado oil is one of the thickest, making it appropriate for oil recipes where a thicker feel is desirable, such as in creams, serums and lotions.
-Still, avocado is jam-packed with stuff that’s good for you and your skin, including vitamins A, B, D, E and beta carotene, so it’s also great for massage oils and aromatherapy applications.
+- Avocado Carrier Oil—While grapeseed oil is one of the thinnest carrier oils, avocado oil is one of the thickest, making it appropriate for oil recipes where a thicker feel is desirable, such as in creams, serums, and lotions.
+Still, avocado is jam-packed with stuff that’s good for you and your skin, including vitamins A, B, D, E, and beta carotene, so it’s also great for massage oils and aromatherapy applications.